 photograph several possible locations.
 He doesn't just climb in his car and

 drive!
-He'll have all the local Ordnance Survey maps, and will have spent
+He'll have local maps, and will have spent

 some time identifying the right places to look.
 Notes will be taken about

 orientation, and the photographs taken by the location manager will show the

 locality comprehensively (the last thing you want is the reflection of an

 electricity pylon in the bodywork of the car!).